Brow Lamination vs Microblading: which is better for you?

 The microblading tool is basically a blade or a set of tiny needles that make those tiny incisions that look like hairs.
 So, there are two drawbacks with that–some people don’t like the idea of the pain!
 And then also, you run the risk of infection if you don’t go to a clean place, since they’re breaking your skin.

-Going to a skilled brow specialist is also really important with microblading — since it’s semi-permanent, you want to be sure you’re happy with the outcome before it’s on your face for a couple years!
+Going to a skilled brow technician or brow stylist is also really important with microblading!
+Since it’s semi-permanent, you want to be sure you’re happy with the outcome before it’s on your face for a couple years!
 This is not the place to try to save money, which is kind of unfortunate because it can cost $500-$1500 depending on where you are in the country.

 Is microblading going to go out of style?

 I think microblading, the entire process, is here to stay.
-People are always going to want to be able to fill in sparse eyebrows or refine their brow shape.
-So, even though it’s a more invasive procedure, I think people will keep getting microblading.
+People are always going to want to be able to fill in sparse eyebrows or refine their eyebrow design.
+So, even though it’s a more invasive procedure, I think people will keep getting microblading brows, combo brows microblading, or other permanent eyebrows techniques.

 So: microblading, the technique?
 Not going out of style any time soon, and it can be used in a very natural-looking way (like that picture I showed you earlier).
+Very natural microblading isn’t going anywhere.
 Microblading with a heavily defined, powder brows look?
 I think that’s no longer trending.
 (If you still like it, go get it!
-But remember that with microblading, you’re committing to it for as much as three years.)
+But remember that with any type of microblading, you’re committing to it for as much as three years.)

 Brow lamination